New genetic discovery reveals how birds get their coloured bills

 By analysing the DNA of over 900 finches, the researchers identified the exact genetic changes responsible for the different bill colours.
 They discovered that yellow-billed finches have genetic variations that prevent them from converting yellow dietary pigments into red ones.

-“This remarkable discovery helps us understand how animals can evolve different colour signals, contributing to the amazing colours of nature,” says Professor Griffith.
+“This discovery helps us understand how animals can evolve different colour signals, contributing to the amazing colours of nature,” says Professor Griffith.

 When red-billed and yellow-billed finches mate, their offspring have orange bills.
 By studying the exact shade of orange in these hybrid birds, researchers could identify the different genes controlling bill colour.